Best winter insulated jackets for 2024: big warmth

 Updated on

-Of all the wonderful gear lining the shelves of outdoor gear stores, the big, insulated winter hiking jackets are arguably the most exciting to check out.
+Of all the wonderful gear lining the shelves of outdoor gear stores, the big, insulated winter jackets are arguably the most exciting to check out.

 Our testers have had a fair few cold-weather adventures over the years from ice climbing in New Zealand and Iceland to mountaineering in the Cairngorms and trekking in the Pacific Northwest.
 In any temperate part of the world – including the UK – winter mountain conditions can be extreme.

 Our experiences – and no doubt the experiences of many of you – prove the value of an insulated winter jacket when you’re out in the hills.
 Somewhere between a suit of armour and a cosy cocoon, they’re well worth the investment.
-Here, we’ve reviewed our current shortlist of tested winter insulated jackets.
+Here, we’ve reviewed our current shortlist of tested insulated winter jackets.

-Best in Test: Rab Mythic Ultra - View on cotswoldoutdoor.com
+Best in Test: Rab Mythic Ultra - view on cotswoldoutdoor.com

-Best Value: Mountain Equipment Shelterstone - View on ellis-brigham.com
+Best Value: Mountain Equipment Shelterstone - view on ellis-brigham.com

-Best for weather resistance: Helly Hansen Odin LIFA Pro Belay Jacket - View on hellyhansen.com
+Best for weather resistance: Helly Hansen Odin LIFA Pro Belay Jacket - view on hellyhansen.com

-Best winter insulated jackets in detail:
+Best insulated winter jackets in detail:

 Best in Test